k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 If we take a look at KControllerAbstract we can start to gleam a great deal about how the dispatcher ultimately works.

-First of all every class has construct that passes a KConfig object to the parent class.
+First and foremost every class has a construct that passes a KConfig object to the parent class.
 We'll examine KConfig in more detail but for now just think of it as a fancy interface to an array.
 In other words, every object in KConfig maps to KConfig::_data[$object_name].

 This passing of the config allows Koowa to slowly build things up, allowing classes to independently do the work and pass this information along in a consistent manner to later classes.

+Secondly, every class has an initialize method which also takes a KConfig object and then calls the parent initialize. [:note] The initialize method is actually called by KObject which nearly all Koowa classes inherit from. [/:note]

 In the case of the dispatcher the first that happens is KControllerAbstract gather information about the behaviors and sets the current request object.